wensley-rushing/opensees-gallery/content/en/docs/latest/getting-started/introduction.md

 layout: docs
 ---

-`opensees` is a Python package that provides an intuitive API for nonlinear finite element analysis, implemented in C++ through the OpenSees framework.
-OpenSees features state-of-the-art finite element formulations and solution algorithms, including mixed formulations for beams and solids, over 200 material models, and an extensive collection of continuation algorithms to solve highly nonlinear problems.

 ## Installation

-In order to install `opensees` just run the command:
+In order to install `xara` run the command:

 {{< command >}}
-python -m pip install opensees
+python -m pip install xara
 {{< /command >}}

 ## Running OpenSees

-The `opensees` package can be used in three ways:
+The `xara` package can be used in three ways:

 {{< accordion class="accordion-theme accordion-flush" >}}
   {{< accordion-item header="Python Module" >}}